Contact | Join | Shop

 30 Southers Marsh Lane Plymouth, MA

 Join us for a fun-filled day of golf in support of America's oldest continuously operating public museum.
 We’re raising support to complete the major restoration of our original 1824 building and the priceless artworks housed within.
-Take a swing for history, have some fun and help preserve a treasure house of national history right here in Plymouth, MA!
+Take a swing for history, have some fun and help preserve a treasure house of national history right here in Plymouth, M

 Foursomes or Individual Golfers